-ICVT 2570 Cath Lab Clinical II (5) (Last year's course prefix/number ICV 212) .
+ICVT 2570 Cath Lab Clinical II (5)

 Prerequisite: A grade of "C" or better in all previous support courses and invasive cardiovascular course work.
 Concurrent enrollment in Invasive Cardiovascular Technology 2370.
 This course is a continuation of Invasive Cardiovascular Technology 1271.
 This course will provide the student continued opportunity to observe, assist, and perform tasks specific to the cath lab.
 Student will be assigned to an affiliated hospital cath lab.
 (24 Lab.)